transitopia/transitopia-web/README.md

 1. You need Node.js and Java 17+ on your system.
 2. Clone this repo to your system.
-3. Build the vector tiles file: The map data file is over 800 MiB so cannot be included in this git repository.
-Use the [planetiler-transitopia](https://github.com/transitopia/planetiler-transitopia) repository to generate the `transitopia-bc.pmtiles` map data file using planetiler (see that repo's README).
-Copy the resulting map data file into this repo as `public/transitopia-bc.pmtiles`.
+3. Build the vector base map tiles file: The map data file is over 800 MiB so cannot be included in this git repository.
+Use the [Transitopia planetiler-openmaptiles](https://github.com/transitopia/planetiler-openmaptiles) repository to generate the `transitopia-base-bc.pmtiles` vector map data file using planetiler (see that repo's README).
+Copy the resulting map data file into this repo as `public/transitopia-base-bc.pmtiles`.
+4. Build the vector overlay tiles file: this contains the cycling paths, pedestrian paths, etc. and is specific to Transitopia.
+Use the [planetiler-transitopia](https://github.com/transitopia/planetiler-transitopia) repository to generate the `transitopia-cycling-bc.pmtiles` vector map data file using planetiler (see that repo's README).
+Copy the resulting map data file into this repo as `public/transitopia-cycling-bc.pmtiles`.
-4. Install dependencies: `npm install`
+5. Install dependencies: `npm install`
-5. Run the development server: `npm run dev`
+6. Run the development server: `npm run dev`
-6. Go to http://localhost:5173/ in your browser.
+7. Go to http://localhost:5173/ in your browser.

 ## Credits